zengh5/Our-Lab/README.md

 ## Activity
-### In AI security Challenge, we won the 2nd price in track I, and the 34th price in track II
+### In AI security Challenge, we won the 2nd prize in track I, and the 34th prize in track II

 https://tianchi.aliyun.com/competition/entrance/531812/rankingList/0